SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 #### Scrolls

-Generally, you won't have the inventory space to carry lots of unidentified scrolls,<br/>so read scrolls while standing on the stairs once you're ready to advance to the next floor.<br/>Reading scrolls right before advancing makes negative effect scrolls a non-issue for the most part.<br/>(Examples: Grounded, Muzzled, Attraction, Trap, Mon House)
+Generally, you won't have the inventory space to carry lots of unidentified scrolls,<br/>so read scrolls while standing on the stairs once you're ready to advance to the next floor.<br/>Reading scrolls right before advancing makes most negative effect scrolls a non-issue.<br/>(Grounded, Muzzled, Attraction, Trap, Mon House, etc.)

-However, it's best to read scrolls while standing on a room entrance tile instead of the stairs between 1-3F.<br/>If it's a Mon House Scroll, you'll have an easier time wiping out enemies and collecting items + arrows from traps,<br/>and Special Monster Houses can't be generated on 1-3F, so there's little risk of losing your run.
+However, read scrolls while standing on a room entrance tile instead of the stairs between 1-3F.<br/>If it's a Mon House Scroll, you'll have an easier time wiping out enemies, collecting items, and utilizing traps.<br/>Special Monster Houses can't be generated on 1-3F, so there's little risk of losing your run.

 It's true that Desert Scroll (<span class="greenText">Anti-Aquatic</span>) and Lost Scroll (<span class="greenText">Bored</span>) provide top priority runes,<br/>but given the low chance of finding them, it's better to use inventory space for grass and equipment instead.<br/>That said, some players still prefer to use Identify Scroll and Identify Pot on scrolls instead of grasses.